-After a while my attitude changed, perhaps because brown grass isn’t much fun to view or walk on.
+After a while, my attitude changed, perhaps because brown grass isn’t much fun to view or walk on.
 So my goal then became to have a yard that was mowed and green.
 I didn’t care if it was full of weeds, as long as they were green weeds.

 That phase also ran it course as I became dissatisfied with neatly mowed green weeds.
 I then sought to be weed-free as well.
 This required fertilizer and weed killer—five times a year.
 But then to get the most out the product I was applying, more water was required.

 Overall, I am pleased with the results—and it looks great from the road, as evidenced by the many positive comments I receive.
 Alas, with fertilizer and more watering, comes more frequent mowing.

-It seems that I know how to have a lousy looking lawn, and I’ve figured out what it takes to have a great looking lawn, but I’m thinking that the perfect lawn is part way in between—it looks okay, but doesn’t take much time.
+It seems that I know how to have a lousy looking lawn, and I’ve figured out what it takes to have a great looking lawn, but I’m thinking that the perfect lawn is partway in between—it looks okay, but doesn’t take much time.
 Unfortunately, I don’t know how to do that.

 Do you like this post?
 Want to read more?
-Check out Peter’s book, Woodpecker Wars: Discovering the Spirituality of Every Day Life, available wherever books are sold.
+Check out Peter’s book, Bridging the Sacred-Secular Divide: Discovering the Spirituality of Every Day Life, available wherever books are sold.

-Peter DeHaan writes about biblical spirituality, often with a postmodern slant.
-He seeks a fresh approach to faith and following God through the lens of scripture, without the baggage of made-up traditions and meaningless practices.
-Read more in his books, blog, and weekly email updates.
+Peter DeHaan writes about biblical Christianity to confront status quo religion and live a life that matters.
+He seeks a fresh approach to following Jesus through the lens of Scripture, without the baggage of made-up traditions and meaningless practices.